PapaAsibuo/PapaAsibuo.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1KritiNP341rte0x-M1J4zXfpLGmsivEvk3EewjSO8KQ&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

-While creating this infographic,  it was discovered that a number of things made it harder to empathize with the people in study.
-For example: these events were so long ago (in a time without cameras) as such, the subtitute of pictures with paintings.
-The use of the word "slave" is another example.
+This timeline was created to outline the major events in Slave Trade and events that contributed to it's abolition.
+Various techniques were employed to ensure that the people in study were not seen as just " numbers" or " inanimate objects", but rather as humans.
+While creating this visualization, it was discovered that a number of things made it harder to empathize with the people in study.
+Two key examples are the fact that these events were so long ago (in a time without cameras) as such, the subtitute of pictures with paintings as well as the use of the word "slave" to refer to people made the bad things that happened to them seem expected or justified to some extent.

 Here are links to all the sources of information used in making this timeline:
 [Important dates in slave trade](http://news.bbc.co.uk/cbbcnews/hi/newsid_6360000/newsid_6368500/6368507.stm)